 - Research and curriculum writing

 - Representing TRACKS at community events

-- Liaising with schools and community groups to integrate TRACKS workshops and curriculum
+- Liaising with schools and community groups to integrate TRACKS workshops

 - Assisting with organization and facilitation of teacher candidate training and information sessions on Indigenous education